caseydunham/hibernate-sandbox/README.md

-# hqli-sandbox
+# hibernate-sandbox

-Demo application for MISC 2016
+Demo application used in a couple of recent talks to discuss SQL Injection through the Hibernate Lexer.